PhanindraSunkara/Text_Emotion_Detection/README.md

 Emotion Text

--joy Sage Act upgrade on my to-do list for tomorrow.
+- joy Sage Act upgrade on my to-do list for tomorrow.
--sadness On the way to my homegirl's baby funeral!!!
+- sadness On the way to my homegirl's baby funeral!!!
--surprise I got a gift!
+- surprise I got a gift!
 Hope you like it!

 > The dataset includes 9 emotion labels: joy, sadness, anger, fear, surprise, neutral, disgust, shame, and happy.